 Tankless heaters have no time to gradually heat the water, it needs to heat the water fast right now.
 A typical gas tankless heater runs at a huge 199,000 BTU compared to a tank system which could run at 50,000 BTU.
 Thankfully, it only fires on demand, but when the demand is there it FIRES!
-If you have an hour long shower, its firing for an hour long.
-A typical hot water tank relies on its storage (usually 40 to 50 gallons) and an extended recovery time (30 to 40 minute range).
-In my previous house I installed a quick recovery 50 gallon hot water tank, that recovered quickly enough that even when we had lots of guests staying over, it easily kept our water hot.
-It was a 50,000 BTU tank.
+If you have an hour-long shower, it’s firing for an hour long.
+A typical hot water tank relies on its storage (usually 40 to 50 gallons) and an extended recovery time (30 to 40 minutes range).
+In my current home, I have installed a tankless system and I've been extremely happy with the performance, comfort, and efficiency.

 Most tankless units are energy efficient within the unit themselves.
 With higher end condensing units upwards to 97% energy efficiency rating, you may be surprised that some natural gas hot water tanks have energy efficiency ratings as high as 95%.
 Some commercial hot water tanks are rated as high as 99.1% efficient.
-You an touch a modern tank fully heated and feel nothing but cool metal due to high insulation factors.
+You can (sp) touch a modern tank fully heated and feel nothing but cool metal due to high insulation factors.
 Modern hot water tank heaters are much more efficient than they used to be; however, the cost of these tanks has increased substantially in price, so often the tankless is a much more sensible solution in the long term.

 No insulation on the hot water lines